-Well, as the Nordic region was slowly populated after the ice sheets from the last ice age slowly retracted, many Finns seem to have taken a different route to the Nordic region than their Scandinavian brothers in the west, and despite having many characteristics and modern-day genetics in common with their Nordic neighbors, the Finnish language has completely different origins from the Scandinavian ones.
+Well, as the Nordic region was slowly populated after the ice sheets from the last ice age slowly retracted, many Finns seem to have taken a different route than their Scandinavian neighbors in the west.
+And despite having many characteristics and modern-day genetics in common with their Nordic brothers and sisters, the Finnish language has completely different origins from the Scandinavian languages.